All boils down to three fundamentals that you need to follow to succeed

 1. INSIGHTS FIRST

 Truly understanding what customers’ basic category needs are, is the foundation of every success.
-This sounds trivial, and it is where most companies fail because they underestimate the deceptive feeling of “knowing it all”.
+This sounds trivial, and it is

 German beer brands, for instance, have been in the markets for centuries.
 It turns out that most of them still do not understand the core need behind a standard beer consumption: a refreshment drink for adults.
 A standard beer is not a craft beer that is consumed like a good glass of wine.
 Its main purpose is to be refreshed.

 How can brands gain such fundamental insights?
 Asking customers?
 What customers answer is biased and superposed by many others things.
-Customers -especially in low involvement categories – are hardly aware of why they consume a product or category.
+Customers -especially in low involvement categories – are hardly aware of why they consume a product or category

 Still, it is possible to find out.
 All starts with the understanding that this – like most important insights – is a question of cause and effect.
 What causes consumers to drink beer over wine, Budweiser over Becks?